dvdmtw98/notes/My Vault/Cyber Security/Tools/Splunk.md

 Data Normalization
 Data Models

-Knowledge Objects can saved, shared and used in search
+Knowledge Objects can be saved, shared and used in search